 Indian student found dead on university campus was murdered, says China

-Th suspect, also a student at the Tianjin Foreign Studies University, has been taken into custody.
+The suspect, also a student at the Tianjin Foreign Studies University, has been taken into custody.

 A 20-year-old Indian student, found dead on the campus of a university in China in July, was murdered, the Hindustan Times reported on Tuesday, quoting the Chinese government.